CMCD1996/Portfolio/_posts/2021-03-15-leadership-from-kupe.md

 ---
 layout: post
-title: "Leadership Lessons from Kupe"
+title: "Reflections from the Kupe Leadership Programme"
 ---

 This post briefly outlines the key leadership takeaways and lessons learned during the 2021 Kupe Leadership Programme.